Judge grills Mueller team on claim Manafort lied; prosecutors say issue's 'at heart' of Russia probe

 "And of all of them, this is the one where I have the most difficulty figuring out where the real contradiction is of moment to the investigation," Jackson said.

 Manafort's "outreach appears to have been two people outside the administration who themselves would have contacts within," Jackson said.
-"So, again, I want you to point to the specific statement in a 302 or a grand jury statement that is the precise question and answer you think I should denote as false.
+"So, again, I want you to point to the specific statement in a 302 [FBI witness report] or a grand jury statement that is the precise question and answer you think I should denote as false.
 And, you know, it does seem to be that there are indications that he may have bragged that he still had sway or offered to assist people or to lobby.
 But do we have direct evidence of contacts that contradict a denial of a contact?"

 At that point, a member of Mueller's team replied that Manafort had lied by denying having any direct or "indirect" contacts with the administration -- and that the "indirect" statement was a lie.